|Hometown:||South Windsor, Conn.|

 |Years at Yale:||2014-15 is 2nd Year at Yale|

-Ashley Casiano, a two-time all-conference goaltender for Marist who helped the Red Foxes to the NCAA Tournament in 2010, joined the Yale women's lacrosse staff as an assistant coach for the 2014 season.
+Ashley Casiano joined the Yale women's lacrosse staff as an assistant coach for the 2014 season.
 She works primarily with the goalkeepers, and helped Erin McMullan '14 post career-best totals in save percentage, saves and goals-against average in 2014.
-As a team, Yale finished the season ranked 13th in the nation in scoring defense (8.2 goals allowed per game) and 18th in the nation in caused turnovers (9.33 per game).
+In 2015 she helped Erin Mullins '15 earned honorable mention All-Ivy League honors in her first season as a starter.

 As a freshman Casiano helped the Red Foxes earn an NCAA Tournament berth by beating Fairfield 9-7 in the MAAC Tournament championship.
 She was named to the all-tournament team for her efforts, and over the course of her career the Red Foxes make a total of three MAAC Tournament appearances.
 She was a two-time all-tournament selection.